We Know What You Want: An Advertising Strategy Recommender System for Online Advertising

-As the largest e-commerce market in China, Taobao has established one of the most advanced online advertising systems in the world~\cite{zhu2017optimized}, which display tens of millions of online ads through real-time bidding (RTB).
-Besides traditional manual bidding, the Taobao display advertising system provides advertisers with convenient advertising channels and effective optimization tools for auto bidding~\cite{zhu2017optimized, wu2018budget, yang2019bid}, since the Taobao platform simultaneously plays the role of the demand-side platform (DSP) and the supply-side platform (SSP) in the online advertising system~\cite{zhu2017optimized}, and such a digital ecological closed-loop system enables the e-commerce platform to collect historical information of users and advertisements at the same time.
-Because the advertising results achieved by the optimization tools varies with the preset optimization goals, the platform should first confirm advertisers' marketing demands and target crowds before recommending detailed strategies~\cite{zhang2012joint, zhang2014optimal, zhang2016feedback, cai2017real, ren2017bidding, kitts2017ad, maehara2018optimal, wu2018budget, yang2019bid}.
-Therefore, in the actual advertising process, before authorizing the real-time bidding system to conduct online auctions, advertisers are required to set up their ad units.
-The setup process is shown in Figure~\ref{advertising_process}, which includes: (1) Set their \emph{advertising demands}, such as the number of clicks, gross merchandise volume (GMV), etc. (2) Select \emph{targeted crowds}.
-A targeted crowd refers to certain customers that the advertiser decides to participate in the online auction.
-(3) Set up bidding strategies.
-Advertisers can choose to either bid manually by setting a fixed price for all the impressions in a specific crowd or apply optimization tools provided by the platform to optimize their specific marketing demands.
-After the setup stage, the ad units would attend the real-time bidding.
-However, according to our observations on the Taobao display advertising platform, such a self-service advertising process would introduce some obstacles due to the information asymmetry between advertisers and advertising platforms.
+As a representative e-commerce advertising platform, Taobao has established an advanced online advertising system with various intelligent services to decide the display of tens of millions of online ads.
+For the advertisers' side, in addition to traditional manual bidding, the Taobao display advertising system also provides auto-bidding services, such as Budget Constraint Bidding (BCB) and Multiple Constraint Bidding (MCB), to help advertisers fulfill their advertising objectives in a cost-efficient way.
+Since the performance achieved by the intelligent advertising strategies highly depends on the preset optimization objectives, the platform would like to first identify the advertisers' preference for various advertising performance.
+The current launching process of an ad campaign shown in Figure~\ref{advertising_process} contains three steps: (1) Choosing an optimization objective, such as the number of clicks, gross merchandise volume (GMV), etc. (2) Selecting the targeted users.
+(3) Choosing manual bidding or auto-bidding services.
+However, such a self-service launching process would introduce some obstacles due to the information asymmetry between advertisers and the platform.